rhgarcia/tropes_open_data/README.md

 This analysis is useful because it can be used together with the dataset Pic- Tropes to automatically generate plots that follow the canonical appearance of tropes based on empirical observations, by using data mining and ma- chine learning techniques.
-The results will be directly applicable to dierent researches in the context of the PhD Bio-inspired techniques for procedural generation of backstories in literature and open world videogames.
+The results will be directly applicable to diferent researches in the context of the PhD Bio-inspired techniques for procedural generation of backstories in literature and open world videogames.

-Finally, as future work, we could avoid some current limitations of the dataset PicTropes by adding films meta information (as genre ontology, votes, popularity or release date) and tropes meta information (as the ease of application and the eects of this application), so the automatic gen- eration could lead to plots with higher quality.
-It would imply retrieving data from movie databases using dierent techniques and prepare it so it matches with the tropes and films uniquely.
+Finally, as future work, we could avoid some current limitations of the dataset PicTropes by adding films meta information (as genre ontology, votes, popularity or release date) and tropes meta information (as the ease of application and the effects of this application), so the automatic gen- eration could lead to plots with higher quality.
+It would imply retrieving data from movie databases using diferent techniques and prepare it so it matches with the tropes and films uniquely.
 Regarding DBTropes.org, as its last dump was extracted in 2016, it could be interesting to contribute to the project in order to have a newer version, with the latests additions and